 Back pain that lasts less than three months or up to half a year can be described as acute back pain, according to Spine Health.
 It is directly caused by tissue damage (muscles or ligaments) and the symptoms include stabbing pain, aches, stiffness, decreased range of motion, and difficulty standing up as straight as you once did.
 The lower back is more susceptible to injury and acute pain than the upper back, and is the second most likely reason that Americans see their doctor.
 It is important to take care of acute back pain as soon as possible, because the longer it lasts, the more likely it will develop into chronic pain.
 If I can help do call 915-850-0900 Dr. Alex Jimenez Chiropractor El Paso, Tx

-The information herein on "Chronic and Acute Back Pain From a Car Crash" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chronic and Acute Back Pain From a Car Crash" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.